-- 200 to 250 words in length no more no less (refers only to the body of your response) - 12 font Times New Roman - Proper grammar, punctuation, and sentence structure - Do not use first person. - Label your legal puzzle with a title indicating which puzzle was selected. - Supported by Two Scholarly Sources one will be the textbook and the second is the student's choice. - In text citations and references required. - Please note that all rules in regards to plagiarism and proper citations must be followed. - Type your legal puzzle in WORD and then paste it into the discussion forum AND submit it through the Safe Assign assignment module.
-The assignment module will check the document for plagiarism.
-Submission with a high match rate will not be accepted. - When you have a question about citing information correctly ASK FOR HELP! - DO NOT send assignments via a message or email they will not be accepted.
+- 200 to 250 words in length no more no less (refers only to the body of your response) - 12 font Times New Roman - Proper grammar, punctuation, and sentence structure - Do not use first person. - Label your legal puzzle with a title indicating which puzzle was selected. - Supported by Two Scholarly Sources one will be the textbook and the second is the student's choice. - In text citations and references required. - Please note that all rules in regards to plagiarism and proper citations must be followed. - When you have a question about citing information correctly ASK FOR HELP! - DO NOT send assignments via a message or email they will not be accepted.